 Several major news organizations have already secured foundational licensing deals to protect their revenue and presence in AI models:

-While these agreements are essential, they do not function as a complete traffic strategy.
+While these agreements and programs are essential, they do not function as a complete traffic strategy.
 A licensing check buys access to an archive, but it does not mathematically force an AI to prominently cite your specific journalist in a real-time query over a competitor.
+Independent analysis has confirmed this directly: partnerships across all major AI platforms have not been shown to guarantee citation priority in real-time responses.
 Strategic AEO is necessary to ensure that even with a deal in place, your content is the one the LLM finds, prioritizes, and surfaces.

 What Type of News Media Can Benefit From AI Search?